AndyAAM/AndyAAM/README.md

 <h1 align="center">Hi 👋, I'm Andrea</h1>
 <img src="https://github.com/AndyAAM/AndyAAM/blob/856b7c191703d0ee8317a4416e2d0f05530c334b/Andy.png">

-### 👨🏻‍💻 &nbsp;About Me
+#  👨🏻‍💻 About Me

-👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
+👨‍💻 &nbsp;I previously worked at a Digital Marketing agency in the Web Development area, specializing in creating sites with WordPress and more complex developments with custom code.\
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I am passionate about exploring new technologies and creating innovative web solutions.
+I am a perfectionist with the small details and colors in the Frontend, always seeking the best visual experience.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering .\
+🎓 &nbsp;I have a degree in Computer Systems Engineering and I continuously strive to excel in my field.\
-🌱 &nbsp;I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning.\
+🌱 &nbsp;I am on track to deepen my knowledge in emerging technologies and new trends in web development.\
-✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
+🎨 &nbsp; In my free time, I enjoy listening to music and painting, activities that inspire and complement my creativity at work.\
 💬 &nbsp;Feel free to reach out to aldanamoctezuma@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>